-- 1. Rotate fl ywheel to position magnet away from ignition module bosses. - 2.
-On engines equipped with SMART-SPARKTM both modules are installed with tabs out.

-On engines not equipped with SMART-SPARKTM modules are installed with spark plug lead wire from module always away from cylinder.
-On cylinder 1, single kill tab should be towards you.
-On cylinder 2, single kill tab should be away from you (in). - Install each ignition module to crankcase bosses with screws (hex fl ange or allen head, based on model).
-Slide modules up as far away from fl ywheel as possible and snug screws to hold them in position. - 4.
+- 1. Rotate fl ywheel to position magnet away from ignition module bosses. - On engines equipped with SMART-SPARKTM, both modules are installed similarly with tabs out.
+On engines not equipped with SMART-SPARKTM, modules are installed on cylinder 1 with single kill tab away from cylinder/towards you, and on cylinder 2 with single kill tab towards cylinder/away from you. - Install each ignition module to crankcase bosses with screws (hex fl ange or allen head, based on model).
+Slide modules up as far away from fl ywheel as possible and snug screws to hold them in that position. - 4.
 Rotate fl ywheel to position magnet directly under one ignition module. - 5.
 Insert a 0.30 mm (0.012 in.) fl at feeler gauge between magnet and ignition module.
-Loosen screws enough to allow magnet to pull module down against feeler gauge. - 6.
+Loosen screws enough to allow magnet to pull module against feeler gauge. - 6.
 Torque screws to 4.0-6.2 N·m (35-55 in. lb.). - 7.
 Repeat steps 4 through 6 for other ignition module. - 8.
 Rotate fl ywheel back and forth checking for clearance between magnet and ignition modules.
 Make sure magnet does not strike modules.
 Check gap with a feeler gauge and readjust if necessary.
 Final air gap: 0.280/0.330 mm (0.011/0.013 in.).